 James Hargrave (Chair of Trustees)

-James holds a senior IT management position at the University of Cambridge where he is responsible for the strategic leadership and operational management of IT across the School of Arts and Humanities and School of Humanities and Social Sciences.
-He also holds the post of IT Director of Newnham College, Cambridge.
+James is the IT Director of St John's College, University of Cambridge.
+St John's one of the largest of the constituent colleges of the University and James is responsible for the strategic leadership and operational management of IT across the college site and other buildings.
 He previously held senior IT management positions at University College London and the London School of Economics and Political Sciences.
 He has a degree in Theology.

 James was the Chair of Governors at Stradbroke CE Primary School from 2006-2015 and was chair of the federation between Laxfield and Stradbroke since its creation in 2015 until 2018.
-He was appointed as a National Leader of Governance in January 2016 and supports Chairs and governing bodies across East Anglia.
-He supported a Suffolk school that joined a MAT as a sponsored academy.
-James delivers training for school governors.
+He was a National Leader of Governance between 2016 and 2020 and supported Chairs and governing bodies across East Anglia.

 James is heavily involved in the local community in Stradbroke and is Vice-Chairman and Secretary of the Stradbroke Courthouse and Library Trust.
 He is also involved with a local community radio station Radio Stradbroke, and is Chair of Stradbroke Parish Council.